 If your child is new to hockey, the CHIPS program is the Canadian Hockey Initiation Program, which helps kids get a start.
 If your child is not new and has some good hockey skills, they can try out for a representative team, rather than play on the house or local league teams.

 Before you know if your child is going to love hockey, you should not run out and buy brand new equipment.
 Stores like Play it Again Sports are great for buying and selling used hockey equipment.
-If you do require new equipment, a good spot to get it is at Trott’s Sports Excellence.

 If you live on the outskirts of Collingwood or wish to play for a different league, there are a number of great leagues in really close proximity to Collingwood.
 The Essa Minor Hockey League offers all of the same advantages as the Collingwood League.
 The Wasaga Minor Hockey Leagues goes from Chips all the way up to Midget Rep. Stayner Minor Hockey offers a full-range of hockey divisions and teams as well.